nosobasic/nosobasic/README.md

 - 👋 Hi, I’m @nosobasic
 - 👀 I’m interested in ...
 Building systems theat fasciltate existing processes
 - 🌱 I’m currently learning ...
 Backend Development with Frameworks(Ruby on Rails.
 Express.js, Flask)
 - 💞️ I’m looking to collaborate on ...
-Anything with likke-minded individuals
+Anything with like-minded individuals
 - 📫 How to reach me ... wdonte97@gmail.com or nosobasic on Discord
 - 😄 Pronouns: ...
 HE/Him
 - ⚡ Fun fact: ...
 I like making music